wangyipengw1p/DAC-SDC-2019/Simpledet/README.md

         images/
             DAC-SDC
 ```
-The file name and path in DAC-SDC dataset is a disaster, even including Chinese bracket.
-So run `move_imgs_anno.sh` to gather all imgs and xml desired folder and rename them like this
+The file name and path in DAC-SDC dataset is a disaster, so run `move_imgs_anno.sh` to gather all imgs and xml desired folder and rename them like this

 **compulsory to continue**
 ```
 <classname>_<filename>
 e.g.  boat1_000001.jpg  boat1_000001.xml
 ```
+> Note that the filename of the DAC-SDC dataset even including Chinese bracket, which could not be recognized by some `bash`.
+So you may need to deal with this problem first.
+The simplest method is to select only last four charactor of the original dataset file, using python.

 Since coco needs .json file while DAC provides xml format, so one should do the conversion using `data_to_coco.py`, which require a input file recording the name of all imgs
 ```